 As with regions, however, there’s no telling what the League of Legends developers may eventually decide.
 Riot could choose to forego the LoL classes entirely, or pick just a few of the more popular ones to start with.
 We’ll have to wait and see.

-Stick with Dexerto for all the MMO news.
-We’ll make sure to keep you updated.
+Stick with Dexerto and @LoL_Insider for all the MMO news.